jorishr/patatap-clone/README.md

 - GULP taskrunner for SASS and JS compilation with Webpack
 - both libraries are imported in the vendor.js
 - browserSync
+- gulp task to generate a json file with the paths of all sound files in the assets dir
+- the local json file is loaded and read with a XMLHttpRequest

 B. FUNCTIONALITY

-- Each keypress triggers the drawing of an animated circle at a random point inside the viewport (responsive)
+- each keypress triggers the drawing of an animated circle at a random point inside the viewport (responsive)
-- Circles are generated with a random rgb color
+- circles are generated with a random rgb color
-- Each keypress also triggers the playing of a sound randomly picked from an array of options.
+- each keypress also triggers the playing of a sound randomly picked from an array of options.